 Workplace Finnish and/or Swedish training can help improve an international employees’ ability to manage their work tasks in Finnish or Swedish.
 The training is tailored to the needs of the company and their employees.
 The objective, content, duration, group size, and method of the training is agreed together with the employer.

 Workplace language training is co-funded by the employer and Centre for Economic Development, Transport and the Environment (ELY Centre).
 The employer’s contribution depends on the company’s size and turnover or balance sheet, for example it can vary between 30-50% of the total cost of the training.
-Contact your local TE Office or submit a contact request at Palvelualusta.fi.
+Contact IHH international recruitment service.
+You can also read more information on Palvelualusta.fi.

 Finnish and Swedish language courses are also widely available in the capital region and online.